astoycos/API_Practice/README.md

 MongoDB must be installed and connected following these [instructions](https://docs.mongodb.com/manual/installation/#tutorial-installation)

 All credentials must be your own i.e twitter and google vision keys.
+For tweepy they can be manually entered at the heady of twitter_module.py

+For tweepy follow these [instructions](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html) to generate access keys

+Then edit twitter_module.py to enter the keys

+	#Twitter API credentials
+	consumer_key = " "
+	consumer_secret = " "
+	access_key = " "
+	access_secret = " "

-For tweepy they can be manually entered at the heady of twitter_module.py, for google vision the user must run the following command line
+For google vision the user must run the following command line

 	- MAC -> export GOOGLE_APPLICATION_CREDENTIALS="[PATH]"
 	- PC -> $env:GOOGLE_APPLICATION_CREDENTIALS="[PATH]"